 Don't make a habit of using Kegel exercises to start and stop your urine stream.
-Doing Kegel exercises while emptying your bladder can actually weaken the muscles, as well as lead to incomplete emptying of the bladder — which increases the risk of a urinary tract infection.
+Doing Kegel exercises while emptying your bladder can actually lead to incomplete emptying of the bladder — which increases the risk of a urinary tract infection.

 Make Kegel exercises part of your daily routine.
-You can do Kegel exercises discreetly just about anytime, whether you're sitting at your desk or relaxing on the couch.
-You might make a practice of fitting in a set every time you do a routine task, such as checking email.
+You can do Kegel exercises discreetly just about any time, whether you're sitting at your desk or relaxing on the couch.

 If you're having trouble doing Kegel exercises, don't be embarrassed to ask for help.
 Your doctor or other health care provider can give you important feedback so that you learn to isolate and exercise the correct muscles.

-In some cases, biofeedback training might help.
-During a biofeedback session, your doctor or other health care provider inserts a small probe into your vagina or rectum.
+In some cases, vaginal weighted cones or biofeedback might help.
+To use a vaginal cone, you insert it into your vagina and use pelvic muscle contractions to hold it in place during your daily activities.
+During a biofeedback session, your doctor or other health care provider inserts a pressure sensor into your vagina or rectum.
 As you relax and contract your pelvic floor muscles, a monitor will measure and display your pelvic floor activity.

-If you do Kegel exercises regularly, you can expect results — such as less frequent urine leakage — within about a few months.
+If you do Kegel exercises regularly, you can expect results — such as less frequent urine leakage — within about a few weeks to a few months.
 For continued benefits, make Kegel exercises a permanent part of your daily routine.